 - Know that we will give the product an honest review.
 Just because you sent a free holster doesn’t mean I’m going to like it.
 If you aren’t confident in your product, don’t send it because I’m going to review it honestly.
 I certainly wouldn’t want to bad-mouth a good company, but if it’s junk, I’m going to tell my audience it’s junk.

 - We don’t guarantee your product will get featured on the channel.
 Multiple times a day, I receive flashlights, holsters, guns, bullets, and other items from companies.
-An item like an expensive scope or a gun will ALWAYS be talked about on the channel, but don’t have an unrealistic expectation that I’m going to dedicate a video to reviewing the free $10 flashlight you sent me.
+An item like an expensive scope or a gun will ALWAYS be talked about on the channel, but don’t have an unrealistic expectation that I’m going to dedicate a video to review the cheap flashlight you sent me.
 If you’re sending a product without any payment to Backfire, you’re hoping I like it enough to talk about it.

 How Backfire May Feature Your Product on the Channel